Hershel Parker

-Hershel Parker is an American professor of English and literature, noted for his research into the works of Herman Melville.
-Parker is the H. Fletcher Brown Professor Emeritus at the University of Delaware.
+Hershel Parker (November 26, 1935 – June 19, 2026) was an American professor of English and literature, noted for his research into the works of Herman Melville.
+Parker was the H. Fletcher Brown Professor Emeritus at the University of Delaware.
 He is co-editor with Harrison Hayford of the Norton Critical Edition of Herman Melville's Moby-Dick (1967, 2001, and 2017), and the General Editor of the Northwestern-Newberry Edition of The Writings of Herman Melville, which, with the publication of volume 13, "Billy Budd, Sailor" and Other Uncompleted Writings, is now (2017) complete in fifteen volumes.
 Parker is the author of a two-volume biography of Herman Melville published by Johns Hopkins University Press (1996, 2002).
 Parker also edited the first ever one-volume edition of Melville's complete poetry, Herman Melville: Complete Poems, published by the Library of America in 2019.

-Parker is an advocate of traditional methods of literary research, which emphasize access to original materials, encourage deliberate study of chronology, and examine the relationship between a literary work and the creative genius of its author.
-He has spoken out against academic schools of thought such as New Criticism, post structuralism and semiotics which ignore or downplay scholarly analysis of authorial intention.
+Parker was an advocate of traditional methods of literary research, which emphasize access to original materials, encourage deliberate study of chronology, and examine the relationship between a literary work and the creative genius of its author.
+He spoke out against academic schools of thought such as New Criticism, post structuralism and semiotics which ignore or downplay scholarly analysis of authorial intention.

 In the mid-2010s Parker became a regular contributor to the webzine Journal of the American Revolution.
 His ongoing genealogical research in relation to American history led to a 2024 book, An Okie's Racial Reckonings, which traces the involvement of Parker's newly identified ancestors in momentous episodes of American history.
 One chapter depicts a North Carolina kinsman who in 1873 won full pardons for all members of the KKK.
 His losing opponent was Albion W. Tourgée, later the novelist of the Reconstruction and the lawyer who lost Plessy v.
 Ferguson.

+Life and career

+Parker was born in Comanche, Oklahoma, on November 26, 1935, the fourth of five children of poor itinerant farmers.
+After dropping out of high school and working as a railroad employee, he earned a bachelor's degree in English from Lamar State College of Technology, now Lamar University.
+He later earned master's and doctoral degrees in English from Northwestern University in 1960 and 1963 respectively.
+He taught English at the University of Illinois Urbana-Champaign, at Northwestern, and at the University of Southern California.
+From 1979 until his retirement in 1998, he taught English at the University of Delaware.
+He died at his home in Morro Bay, California, on 19 June 2026.